appium-boneyard/screen_recording/README.md

-Note: This project is no longer maintained.
+Note: This project is no longer maintained. [androidtool-mac](https://github.com/mortenjust/androidtool-mac) is able to record Android/iOS devices.

 --